2019–20 NBA season: Death of Kobe Bryant

+On January 30, the first game at Staples Center since the crash was played, as the Los Angeles Clippers held a tribute to Bryant, his daughter, and the seven other victims of the helicopter crash prior to their home game against the Sacramento Kings.
+Although decor representing the Lakers were typically covered during Clippers home games, both of Bryant’s retired Lakers jerseys were visible in the rafters during a tribute video narrated by Palmdale, California native Paul George.

 "Kobe is a brother to me.
 From the time I was in high school watching him from afar, to getting in this league at 18 and watching him up close, all the battles that we had throughout my career, the one thing that we always shared was that determination to just want to win, to just want to be great.
 The fact that I'm here now means so much to me.
 I want to continue, along with my teammates, his legacy.
 Not only for this year, but for as long as we can play this game of basketball that we love, because that's what Kobe Bryant would want.
 So in the words of Kobe Bryant, 'Mamba out'.
 But in the words of us, 'not forgotten'.
 Live on, brother."